jimmyskull/LUAunit/doc/index.rst

     If provided, *extra_msg* is a string which will be printed along with the failure message.

-    LuaUnit provides other table-related assertions, see :ref:`assert-table` .
+    LUAUnit provides other table-related assertions, see :ref:`assert-table` .

 .. function:: assertNotEquals(actual, expected [, extra_msg])